 Paper-Based Prototype Household Application

 Below is the Prototype Application for Free and Reduced Price School Meals, with accompanying instructions, letter to households, and other materials for state and local agencies.
 The prototype may be used by state and local agencies as an example when designing a new application packet.
-The current prototype design was first launched in SY 2015 and is the result of a year-long project to revise the prototype to make the application process easier for households and school officials, as well as more accurate.
+The current prototype design was first launched in SY 2023 and is the result of a years long project to revise the prototype to make the application process easier for households and school officials, as well as more accurate.

 Thanks to helpful feedback from state and local officials, the current prototype features a number of customer service-oriented adjustments intended to improve its usefulness.
 Furthermore, in July 2016, USDA published foreign language translations of the prototype and its instructional materials.
 The translated prototype applications include all documents from the English language version in a total of 49 non-English languages.
 Please note that the Prototype Application for Free and Reduced Price School Meals and foreign language translations of the prototype will not be updated for SY 2018-19.
 States and SFAs can continue to use the current versions.